censorship-no/ceno-docs/README.md

 Users can selectively disable each of these mechanisms so that they are skipped altogether.
 In the CENO application menu, just select the *CENO* entry and use the check boxes corresponding to the different mechanisms.

+# Caching

+Once a particular content has crossed the boundary to a censored zone, it is furhter distributed in a BitTorrent-like fashion.
+This has

 # On content storage and availability

 As you can see, your application will only be sharing *content that you have previously accessed*, and it will do that while it is running.
 Conversely, if access to a page's origin or to the injector is not possible, the page will only be available if other users who have previously accessed the same page are still running their application.
 The more applications actively sharing a page, the more chances for other users to get it.